thenumbernine/symmath-lua/README.md

 Some day I will properly represent sets (naturals, integers, rationals, reals, complex, etc), and maybe groups, rings, etc, but not for now.

 Some day I will also add support for infinite precision or big integers, but not right now.
+Check out my BigNumber Lua library at https://github.com/thenumbernine/lua-bignumber for more on this..

 ### Variables